Solving the ‘Your branch is ahead of ‘origin/master’ by x commits’ issue after pulling using git.

 $ git pull origin

-This will fetch and merge the current branch from the remote to my local branch- and also update my local tracking branch – origin/mybranch – to point to the latest commit.
+This will fetch and merge the current branch from the remote to my local branch- and also update my local tracking branch – origin/mybranch – to point to the latest commit – and – it will pull the remote master branch into origin/master and merge that into your local master branch.

 If you run